Avani1297/Avani1297/README.md

 ✉️ avssharma@ucdavis.edu

 ## About me
 A passionate and driven data scientist currently pursuing a Master of Science in Business Analytics at the University of California, Davis.
-With over 4 years of experience in data analytics and technology integration, I have honed my skills in leveraging advanced analytical techniques to drive process improvements and develop innovative solutions.
+With over 4 years of experience in data analytics, technology integration and predictve modeling, I have honed my skills in leveraging advanced analytical techniques to drive business growth and develop innovative solutions.
 - I’m currently working on enhancing marketing strategies to refine customer engagement and drive revenue growth.
 - I’m looking to collaborate on Machine Learning and AI Innovations, Business Analytics Solutions and Data Driven Decision Making
 - **Skills**: Python, SQL, Alteryx, Power BI, Excel, Tableau, Spark, Agile Methodologies, BitBucket, Unit4, CaseWare IDEA